DepressionCenter/MiNap/README.md

 Anika is a graduate student in the Data Science program at the University of Michigan and is passionate about full-stack application development, project management, and data engineering.
 Quishi is a graduate student at the Michigan School of Information and is enthusiastic about Data Analytics.
 Max is a rising Junior at the University of Michigan majoring in Computer Science and Data Science and is passionate about full-stack development and robotics.
-Raphael graduated from the Computer Science program at UofM and is passionate about front-end development.
+[Raphael](https://jeonghin.com/) is a graduate student in the Master of Science in Information program at the University of Michigan School of Information.
+He is passionate about clustering methods, human-computer interaction, mHealth, and most applied Data Science methods and does front-end development during his free time.